KingJuliusss/RT-Dose-Response/README.md

  <br />
 Sample sizes appear to have been used as weights rather than the inverse of the variance; there is no mention of assessment of publication bias in the included studies, as is standard for meta-analysis/meta-regression. <br>
 <br />
-Once again, the work of the authors of such work is appreciated; author's reported dose-response for small metastases is spurious, and this example likely generalizes to the larger HYTEC work.<b> Would not such work be much better served with proper methodology, i.e. dose response meta-regression, to estimate a dose-response curve from multiple summarized dose-response data, accounting for correlation amongst observations and heterogeneity across studies, under the employ of expert statistical support?
-Jackson et. al. [6] provide example of this for prostate cancer. <br> <br /> Basic statistical considerations, such as type of data/data distribution, appear to have not been examined in author's work.
+Once again, the work of the authors of such work is appreciated; author's reported dose-response for small metastases is <b><u>spurious,</u></b> and this example likely generalizes to the larger HYTEC work.<b> Would not such research question be much better served with proper methodology, i.e. dose response meta-regression, to estimate a dose-response curve from multiple summarized dose-response data, accounting for correlation amongst observations and heterogeneity across studies, under the employ of expert statistical support?
+Jackson et. al. [7] provide example of this for prostate cancer. <br> <br /> Basic statistical considerations, such as type of data/data distribution, appear to have not been examined in author's work.
 Rather than assume the data fits a model, would it not be better to select a model that best fits the data?
 It is discomforting to see a guest editor also be author/co-author on same work.
 The necessity of having the best possible information to apply clinically argues for better methodology here. </b> <br>
 <br />
 <br />
 1) Redmond KJ, et al. Tumor Control Probability of Radiosurgery and Fractionated Stereotactic Radiosurgery for Brain Metastases.
 Int J Radiat Oncol Biol Phys.
 2020 Dec 31:50360-3016(20)34451-5.
 Doi: 10.1016/j.ijrobp.2020.10.034.
 Epub ahead of print.
 PMID: 33390244. <br>
 2) Ritz C, Baty F, Streibig JC, Gerhard D. Dose-Response Analysis Using R. PLoS One.
 2015 Dec 30;10(12):e0146021. doi: 10.1371/journal.pone.0146021.
 PMID: 26717316; PMCID: PMC4696819. <br>
 3) http://courses.atlas.illinois.edu/spring2016/STAT/STAT200/RProgramming/Maximum_Likelihood.html <br>
 4) Davison AC, Hinkley DV (1997).
 Bootstrap Methods and Their Applications.
 Cambridge University Press, Cambridge.
 ISBN 0-521-5739 2, http://statwww.epfl.ch/davison/BMA/. <br>
+5) Owen, Claire Elayne Bangerter, "Parameter Estimation for Beta Distribution" (2008).
+Theses and Dissertations.
+1614.
-5)Sakamoto Y, Ishiguro M, Kitigawa G. (1986).
+6)Sakamoto Y, Ishiguro M, Kitigawa G. (1986).
 Akaike Information Criterion Statistics.
 D. Reidel Publishing Company. <br>
-6)Jackson WC, Silva J, Hartman HE, Dess RT, Kishan AU, Beeler WH, Gharzai LA, Jaworski EM, Mehra R, Hearn JWD, Morgan TM, Salami SS, Cooperberg MR, Mahal BA, Soni PD, Kaffenberger S, Nguyen PL, Desai N, Feng FY, Zumsteg ZS, Spratt DE.
+7)Jackson WC, Silva J, Hartman HE, Dess RT, Kishan AU, Beeler WH, Gharzai LA, Jaworski EM, Mehra R, Hearn JWD, Morgan TM, Salami SS, Cooperberg MR, Mahal BA, Soni PD, Kaffenberger S, Nguyen PL, Desai N, Feng FY, Zumsteg ZS, Spratt DE.
 Stereotactic Body Radiation Therapy for Localized Prostate Cancer: A Systematic Review and Meta-Analysis of Over 6,000 Patients Treated On Prospective Studies.
 Int J Radiat Oncol Biol Phys.
 2019 Jul 15;104(4):778-789. doi: 10.1016/j.ijrobp.2019.03.051.
 Epub 2019 Apr 6.
 PMID: 30959121; PMCID: PMC6770993.

 <a class="btn btn-rss" href="/feed.xml" target="_blank">RSS</a>